 4. Coir Products

 Elephants are proudly featured on the State of Kerala’s emblem and were the symbol of both Travancore and Kochi and is available to buy all over Kerala.
 As well as this, most Hindu temples across Kerala own elephants, the majority of which are donated by devotees.
 In fact, Guruvayur temple has its own Elephant Palace, to house the 60 plus elephants which call it home!
 Elephants are also central to many local festivals.
 They carry the deity through the streets of the town in a celebratory procession.
-Fully decorated, the elephants shimmer in gold-plated nettipattoms, bells and necklaces, and the little figurines which represent these festive elephants are a sight to behold as well.
+Fully decorated, the elephant’s shimmer in gold-plated nettipattoms, bells, and necklaces, and the little figurines which represent these festive elephants are a sight to behold as well.

 A central figure in Kerala’s cultural and religious celebrations, elephants are revered and adored.
-These majestic creatures take centre stage in temple festivals around Kerala and are adorned accordingly.
+These majestic creatures take center stage in temple festivals around Kerala and are adorned accordingly.
 The nettipattom that elephants wear over their foreheads as they parade down the streets of Kerala are traditionally created by a clan of artisans, over at least 20 days.
 The artisans will use at least 3.5kg of copper and 24gms of gold for even the simplest nettipattom, making these shimmering adornments a stunning sight to behold.

 Another crucial element in Kerala’s religious landscape, these oil lamps, or nilavilakku, are brought to the home’s veranda and lit at dusk and dawn by the young girls of the household.
 Lighting the oil lamp is considered to be auspicious, and this ritual often precedes an artistic performance or celebration.
 It’s one of the most famous things in Kerala.

 Thrissur’s Kuruppan Road is an excellent place to look for oil lamps, from the Arathy Deepa (prayer lamp) to the Mile Vilakku (peacock lamp) or the Deepasthambha (the tower of lights in a temple).
 Prices depend on size and function and can range from Rs.80 to Rs.
 50, 000 or more!